WHSBLA - Coaches Certification Program

 HEAD COACHES: The Head Coach of each program (Varsity Head Coach) must also be at least 21 years of age and attend the Coach’s Meeting each January to include an NFHS/WALOA Rules Clinic.

-In addition to meeting the above requirements, if having coached in the WHSBLA for less than 10 years, the Head Coach must provide documentation/proof of the completion of the US Lacrosse Level 1: Fundamentals of Coaching Boy's Lacrosse
+In addition to meeting the above requirements, the Head Coach must at minimum provide certificate of completion for:

 Documentation: Each year, every WHSBLA member program is required to submit to the WHSBLA Board a compliance file providing proof of the above, for each coach, paid and volunteer, for that program.